sieberenAdema/Creative-Robotics-in-Spatial-Design---Group-8---Bubblebotics/README.md

 ## 1) Project overview
 This project explores ambient, soft robotic behaviors for spatial design.
-Two soft pneumatic actuators (referred to as 'petal' and 'bubble') are controlled using an ESP32 microcontroller and a local LLM running on a PC to parse voice inputs.
+Two soft pneumatic actuators (referred to as 'petal' and 'bubble') are controlled using an ESP32 microcontroller and a trained sentence classifier (all-MiniLM-L6-v2) running on a PC to parse voice inputs.

 The three modes are:
 - **Sleep** — calm, slow inflation (petal only)